lesswind/BootNTR/README.md

 # Compatibility

-This is compatible with 11.0 and 11.1 firmware on all devices.
+This is compatible with most firmwares between 9.2 and 11.2 firmware on all devices.

 # Future updates